 When we originally planned our itinerary for hiking the W, we had every intention of doing a second trek to Las Torres for sunrise on Day 2.
 In late March, this would have entailed getting back on the track up the mountain by 5.30am.

-As we climbed into our sleeping bags that first night though, we decided to pull the pin: we were just too tired, and we were also a little wary of making the tricky climb in the poor dawn light.*
+As we climbed into our sleeping bags that first night though, we decided to pull the pin: we were just too tired, and we were also a little wary of making the tricky climb in the low dawn light.*

-It was a tough call at the time, and it didn’t help when we poked our heads out of our tent the next morning to see the torres erupting with golden light above the silhouetted foreground.
+It was a tough call at the time, and it didn’t help when we poked our heads out of our tent the next morning to see the stone towers erupting with golden light above the silhouetted foreground.
 As we watched though, the clouds rolled in and soon enough the peaks were shrouded in mist.

 There’s no accounting for Patagonian weather, or how your body may feel after a long day of hiking.
 The best you can do is plan, and be flexible on the day.